mortimerluka/OTIS-R/README.md

 Proceed as described above under 'Calibration assuming no outflow from the stream'.

+## How to create plots
+Load all files from the folder /Plots into the same folder along with the calibration results ('R1Output_files_OTISR', ..., 'R5Output_files_OTISR') and run the file 'Plot.m'.

 ## References
 1 Runkel, R. (1998), 'One-dimensional transport with inflow and storage (otis): A solute transport